 4. Photographs, Images, Colour Paper and Fancy Fonts

 We have noticed an increasing tendency for candidates to ‘jazz’ their CVs up by including photographs of themselves, fancy fonts and colour.
 While some may think this will make their CVs stand out, what it really does is imply style over substance.

 5. Incorrect Contact Information

-Again it may sound obvious, but people are constantly switching phone numbers and moving home and it’s not unheard of for candidates to forget to change these details on their CVs.
+Again, it may sound obvious, but people are constantly switching phone numbers and moving home and it’s not unheard of for candidates to forget to change these details on their CVs.
 Nothing is more frustrating for a recruiter than when they have an amazing CV in front of them but are physically unable to get hold of the person concerned.

 6. Attempting a ‘One Size Fits All’ CV

-Employers that receive generic, ‘one size fits all’ CVs generally discard them.
+Employers that receive generic ‘one size fits all’ CVs generally discard them.
 Most recruiting managers look for tailored CVs explaining exactly why – in terms of achievements and accomplishments in previous roles – that the person is appropriate for the role.

 Common CV Questions

-Here are answers to the most common questions asked when writing your CV and completing your application.
+Here are some answers to the most common questions asked when writing your CV and completing your application.